Edith Grey Wheelwright: Biography

-Wheelwright was born in 1868 in Crowhurst, Surrey.
-She studied botany and geology at Oxford.
+Wheelwright was born in 1868 in Crowhurst, Surrey, England.
+She studied botany and geology at the University of Oxford.

 She was the author of three novels; The Vengeance of Medea (1894), Anthony Graeme (1895), and A Slow Awakening (1902).
-Additionally she wrote for the publications Girl’s Own Paper and Great Thoughts.
-In her later years she wrote five books on the subject of medicinal plants and gardening.
-She began a friendship with Beatrix Potter because of their mutual interest in plants.
+Additionally she wrote for the publications The Girl’s Own Paper and Great Thoughts.

-Wheelwright initially became involved with the British suffragette movement through the Women’s Social and Political Union WSPU, but left because she preferred the non-militant stance of the National Union of Women’s Suffrage Societies.
+Wheelwright initially became involved with the British suffrage movement through the Women’s Social and Political Union (WSPU), but left because she preferred the non-militant stance of the National Union of Women’s Suffrage Societies (NUWSS).
 She was secretary of the Bath Branch of the NUWSS 1909 through 1913.

+In her later years, Wheelwright wrote five books on the subject of medicinal plants and gardening, including The Physick Garden (1935), which was reviewed by The New York Times.
+She began a friendship with writer and illustrator Beatrix Potter because of their mutual interest in plants.

-Wheelwright died on 24 September 1949 in Clevedon from accidental coal gas poisoning.
+Wheelwright died on 24 September 1949 in Clevedon, Somerset, England, from accidental coal gas poisoning.